 JProfiler is a Java profiler combining CPU, Memory and Thread profiling into one application and is useful for developers as it can be used to analyze performance bottlenecks, memory leaks, CPU loads and resolve threading issues.

 JProfiler is useful as it supports local profiling (analysis of applications that are running on the same machine on which the JProfiler software is installed) and remote profiling (this is where it allows for the analysis of Java applications which are running on remote machines which JProfiler software is not installed on.).

-JProfiler can profile the information in both cases and allow the user to immediately see live through a visual representation showing the load in terms of active and total bytes, instances, threads, classes, and garbage collector activites.
+JProfiler can profile the information in both cases and allow the user to immediately see life through a visual representation showing the load in terms of active and total bytes, instances, threads, classes, and garbage collector activities.

 It is particularly useful as it allows for the automation of some tasks using Bash scripts.

-SonarQube is an open source platform which was originally launched in 2007 under the name Sonar, and in recent years as become a world leader in code quality management systems, and is well known for its Continuous Inspection of code quality.
+SonarQube is an open-source platform that was originally launched in 2007 under the name Sonar, and in recent years has become a world leader in code quality management systems, and is well known for its Continuous Inspection of code quality.

-It is useful as it offers fully automated analyses tools and integrates well with Maven, Ant, Gradle and other continuous integration tools.
-It reports on duplicated code, coding standards, unit tests, code coverage, complex code, potential bugs, comments and design and architecture.
+It is useful as it offers fully automated analysis tools and integrates well with Maven, Ant, Gradle and other continuous integration tools.
+It reports on duplicated code, coding standards, unit tests, code coverage, complex code, potential bugs, comments, design and architecture.